ChTPwner/snes_input_display/README.md

 An example file can be found [here](./confs/Defaults.json)
 ## TROUBLESHOOTING
-SNI or QUSB2SNES must be up and running and connected to a powered on console.

 Make sure all paths and info are correct in the configuration file.